 The business’s network physically fits Hub and Spoke (Star) topology.

-So far, MPLS L3 VPN service from the provider seems suitable for its requirements.
+So far, the MPLS L3 VPN service from the provider seems suitable for its requirements.
 Let’s continue.

 The business wants to operate its WAN network.

-After understanding the architecture and business requirements, translating those requirements to technical solution is the design.
+After understanding the architecture and business requirements, translating those requirements to the technical solutions is the design.